Greatest of All Time

 Mountain Top Experiences

 If you hadn't noticed, mountain top experiences never start on top of the mountain.
-It starts from a state of humility.
+It starts in the valley -- from a state of humility.
 There is a whole progression of phases that happen that makes those experiences the Great of All Time.
 If those phases are what create GOAT experiences, then maybe there are some parallel aspects to what makes GOAT leaders.
 Let me explain by pulling more of the analogy.

 I often travel to Colorado and head into the mountains.
 When I do, I never know what to expect.
 The weather can change on a dime.
 For instance, in midday it can be sunny and warm.
 Then a few hours later a storm suddenly emerges over the mountain range accompanied by threatening thunder and cold penetrating rain that just might turn to snow.